For questions on the Board's new pharmacy technician rules which went into effect in November 2014, please see our separate FAQ document on that here.

 Why doesn't my NH pharmacist license show the "PharmD" designation after my name, only R.Ph"?

-As the NH Board of Pharmacy allows the licensure of pharmacists who have earned a Bachelor's Degree in Pharmacy (license transfer applicants / pharmacists who earned their degree at a ACPE accredited college of pharmacy prior to when the PharmD program became the standard in the U.S. in the early 2000's); as well as those who have earned the new ACPE standard - Doctor of Pharmacy degree (Pharm.D.), the Board does not list the designation on its licenses.
+As the NH Board of Pharmacy allows the licensure of pharmacists who have earned a Bachelor's Degree in Pharmacy (license transfer applicants / pharmacists who earned their degree at a ACPE accredited college of pharmacy prior to when the PharmD program became the standard in the U.S. in the early 2000's); as well as those who have earned the new ACPE standard - Doctor of Pharmacy degree (Pharm.D.), the Board does not list this educational designation on its licenses.
 The "R.Ph." designation simply means the pharmacist is a Registered Pharmacist with the State Board of Pharmacy.

 When are renewals mailed out to current licensees/registrants of the NH Board of Pharmacy?